 \subsubsection{Critical Discussion}

-Since input-based methods are applied on pre-trained generative models, the space of solutions in which they work is the one induced by those models, i.e., the common spaces we can derive from real data.
+Since input-based methods are applied to pre-trained generative models, the space of solutions in which they work is the one induced by those models, i.e., the common spaces we can derive from real data.
 Nonetheless, some techniques may be able to cause productions that are outside that space or at its boundaries, i.e., to cause transformational creativity.
-This can especially happen if the model is general, and the output for a specific task is not only sampled from the sub-space of solutions for that task (e.g., with prompt tuning over a language model).
+This might happen if the model is general, and the output for a specific task is not only sampled from the sub-space of solutions for that task (e.g., with prompt tuning over a language model).
 Input-based methods are also valuable: the input optimization itself is typically guided by some sort of qualitative loss.
-On the other hand, they are not explicitly novel or surprising (even though the results might seem so).
-However, nothing prevents to optimize the loss in such directions (see \ref{creativityoriented}).
+On the other hand, they are not explicitly novel or surprising (although the results might seem so).
+However, nothing prevents optimizing the loss in such directions (see Section \ref{creativityoriented}).